Homophily and minority size explain perception biases in social networks: Discussion

+This study is not without limitations.
+One strong assumption in our methodology is that one's perception is based solely on information sampled from one's direct neighborhood.
+In the real world, individuals can also rely on other sources such as news reports, polls, and general education.
+In addition, we observe differences between the results of our survey and numerical simulations that call for future investigation on the impact of minority-group size on perceptions.
+In particular, experimental group studies could lead to a better understanding of how different network properties affect perceptions.

-In agreement with previous findings that have pointed out the negative consequences of large perception gaps between groups (in particular for minority groups)~\cite{smithortiz,bernholz}, we have shown analytically and numerically that structural segregation and large group size differences can increase perception gaps.
-Future studies are needed to validate and examine perception biases as social experiments or lab experiments.
-We hope that this paper offers insights into how to measure and reduce perception gaps between groups and fuels more work on understanding the impact of network structure on individual's perception in society.
+In sum, this study shows that both over-and under-estimation of the frequency of own view can be explained by different levels of homophily, asymmetric nature of homophily, and size of the minority group.
+Integration and quantification of the biases provide a rather comprehensive picture of the baseline level of human perception biases.
+We hope that this paper offers insights into how to measure and reduce perception gaps between different groups and fuels more work on understanding the impact of network structure on individual and group perceptions of our social worlds.